Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been exactly checked, or a piece that is being split, will call for a study to locate the brand-new edges and also lot lines in Minnesota, which should be completely noted so they will never end up being shed.
+Land that has actually never been precisely checked, or a piece that is being separated, will call for a survey to situate the brand-new edges and also lot lines in Minnesota, which should be permanently noted so they will certainly never end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.